chakravartiraj/deep_link_demo/docs/PROMPTS.md

 commit the staged changes with a comprehensive commit message.

 keep the scope of the load speed & time optimization limited to web/ directory

+host the apple-app-site-association and assetlinks.json files with the Landing Page on GitHub Pages for deep linking verification.